HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 34: May 24, 2020

+**Today's Progress**:  Continued work on a sales price/pretty price project in Javascript and built out a UI in HTML & CSS

+**Thoughts:** Not too much coding today but a little work on this project.
+Eager to get back to it tomorrow!

+**Link(s) to work:** [Pretty Price Project](https://github.com/HajaSChilds/advanced-javascript-playground)

 # Day 33: May 23, 2020

 **Today's Progress**:  Worked on a sales price/pretty price project in Javascript and built out a UI in HTML & CSS